 PARODY COMPOSED: Giorgio Coniglio, April 2019.
-The involved verses are under review, or have have been web-published at OEDILF.com, an online humour dictionary that has accumulated over 100,000 carefully edited poems.
+Today's verses are under review, or have have been finally accepted for web-publication at OEDILF.com, an online humour dictionary that has accumulated over 100,000 carefully edited poems.
 Thanks are due to OEDILF contributing-editor MikeAq who kindly provided a number of verses in the present collection.

 PHOTOS: Unless otherwise noted, embedded photographs were taken with and transferred from Giorgio's cellphone, then formatted using ancient Powerpoint software.
 No photographic subjects were reimbursed for participating in this undertaking.